smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

   other fields (e.g. NAME).
 Names are restricted and a save to file option would be good.
   File: rifd-dsub-maptable.js;
 * Map synchronisation issues:
-  * Change in geography causes chaos.
-The best solution;
+  * A change in geography from one study to another causes chaos in the data viewer and disease mapping tabs.
+The best solution is to set both tabs to the same geography then set up the maps and finally zoom to map extent.
+This will fix the map to the correct location;
   * Chrome is the worst browser and often does not refresh unless the map setup is reapplied;
   * Needs caching (i.e. the middleware slowes it down).
 This is particularily noticeable on slow systems;